TeknooSoftware/states/README.md

 ------------------------------------

 From the version 2.0, this library has been redesigned to
-* Reuse all composer's autoloader usefull and powerfull features instead internal autoloader.
+* Reuse all composer's autoloader features instead internal autoloader.
 * Reduce the number of necessary components to the internal functioning of this library (Dependency Injector, Closure Injector).
 * Forbid the usage of slows functions like `call_user_func`.
 * Use Scalar Type Hinting to use PHP Engine's check instead if statements.